vatpac-technology/sops/docs/terminal/sydney.md

 | Aircraft | Level |
 | --- | -----|
 | All | `A030` |

+!!! warning "Important"
+    In response to a Next call from BK ADC, SBA must [onwards coordinate](#between-sba-and-tcu) with the most relevant TCU controller to obtain a release for the aircraft **before responding to BK ADC**.

 #### Arrivals
 SBA will heads-up coordinate arrivals/overfliers from Class C to BK ADC prior to **5 mins** from the boundary.